Vallejo Flour Mill: Impact of the first transcontinental railroad

-In 1865-1866, Western Pacific, one of three companies to build the first transcontinental railroad, built 20 mi of track north of San Jose towards Sacramento.
+In 1865–1866, Western Pacific, one of three companies to build the first transcontinental railroad, built 20 mi of track north of San Jose towards Sacramento.
 This 20 mi railroad segment skirted the Vallejo Flour Mills at the mouth of Alameda Cañon (now Niles Canyon) and reached halfway into the canyon, about a mile past the Farwell Bridge near milepost 33 where it stopped.
 The Western Pacific used 500 Chinese laborers to grade and construct the rail line into the rugged canyon with its tight curves and narrow banks.
 Four major timber through (Howe) truss bridges were built to cross Alameda Creek and Arroyo de la Laguna Creek.
 In addition to building wooden bridges and grading the railroad bed, the laborers built culverts, retaining walls, and bridge piers in masonry.
-In October 1866, construction was halted because of disagreements between the railroad’s contractors and its financiers.
-In June 1869, the Central Pacific Railroad, a subsidiary of which had acquired the Western Pacific and Oakland Point in 1868, restarted work on the railroad line through Alameda Cañon, also using Chinese laborers, and added a new line from the mouth of the canyon northwest towards Oakland.
+In October 1866, construction was halted because of disagreements between the railroad's contractors and its financiers.

-An aqueduct, built to carry water needed for the Vallejo Flour Mills, ran parallel to the present Niles Canyon Road.
-When the construction of the first transcontinental railroad in the canyon resumed at the Mills in 1869, Central Pacific Railroad rebuilt the aqueduct in masonry.
-More importantly, the railroad built a junction west of the mills and dwellings, called the Vallejo Mills Junction, to service both the 1869 transcontinental rail line as well as the 1866 Western Pacific San Jose line.
-That same year, J & J Vallejo's son, Plutarco Vallejo, with surveyor Luis Castro, laid out the first subdivision of 23 lots along Vallejo Street south of the mills and dwellings.
+In June 1869, the Central Pacific Railroad, a subsidiary of which had acquired the Western Pacific and Oakland Point in 1868, restarted work on the railroad line through Alameda Cañon, also using Chinese laborers, and added a new line from the canyon northwest towards Oakland.
+The new line started in the canyon a mile east of the Mills at a junction initially called the Vallejo Mills Junction and followed the line of Vallejo's aqueduct, which was torn out to build the railroad and then rebuilt.
+Since the junction in the canyon was confining, Central Pacific started to grade a new junction in the valley just west of the Mills to service both the 1869 transcontinental mainline as well as the 1866 Western Pacific San Jose line.
+That same year, J & J Vallejo's son, Plutarco Vallejo, with surveyor Luis Castro, laid out the first subdivision of 23 lots along Vallejo Street south of the Mills and east of the new junction.
 The subdivision plat, dated 3 November 1869, was recorded as Vallejo Mills, a.k.a.
 Vallejo Mill, Vallejo's Mill, or Vallejo's Mills.
-Also in November, the Transcript reported that a new town will be laid out on a quarter section of land, purchased by the railroad, at Vallejo Mills.
+Also in November, the Transcript reported that the railroad purchased a quarter section of land west of the new junction for a new town.